 Please refer to the Theses and Dissertations section for information on the submission process.

 General Requirements for the Doctor of Philosophy Degree

-Qualified students will be received as applicants for candidacy for the Doctor of Philosophy degree with a major in departments which are adequately equipped with staff, library and laboratory facilities to furnish the necessary training and opportunities for original research.
+Qualified students will be received as applicants for candidacy for the Doctor of Philosophy degree with a major in departments and programs which are adequately equipped with staff, library and laboratory facilities to furnish the necessary training and opportunities for original research.

 A screening examination or other procedure designated by the department or program is to be administered before the student has taken more than 24 units (including research courses).
 Passing this procedure is prerequisite to continuation in the doctoral program.
 Students who fail the screening procedure will be advised that they are not recommended to continue in the Ph.D. program and that any additional work may not be counted toward the degree.
 Failure to undertake the screening procedure before completion of 24 units of course work may jeopardize additional units.
 Ideally, a faculty member will be appointed to serve as the student’s administrative adviser until the student establishes an approved qualifying exam committee.

 The subject or field of concentration is called a major.
 The major is usually a departmental major, although several interdepartmental majors have been authorized.